-- Wherever possible, children should be allowed to carry their own medicines and relevant devices or should be able to access their medicines for selfmedication quickly and easily.
+- Wherever possible, children should be allowed to carry their own medicines and relevant devices or should be able to access their medicines for self-medication quickly and easily.
 Children who can take their medicines themselves or manage procedures may require an appropriate level of supervision.
 If it is not appropriate for a child to self-manage, relevant staff should help to administer medicines and manage procedures for them.
 This should be reflected within individual healthcare plans. - All medicines should be stored safely.
 Children should know where their medicines are at all times and be able to access them immediately.
 Where relevant, they should know who holds the key to the storage facility.
 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should always be readily available to children and not locked away.
-This is particularly important to consider when outside of school premises, e.g. on school trips - Where possible, it is preferable for medicines to be prescribed in frequencies that allow the student to take them outside of school hours.

-- If this is not possible, prior to staff members administering any medication, the parents/carers of the child must complete and sign a parental agreement for a school to administer medicine form. - No child will be given any prescription or non-prescription medicines without written parental consent.
+This is particularly important to consider when outside of school premises, e.g. on school trips - Where possible, it is preferable for medicines to be prescribed in frequencies that allow the student to take them outside of school hours. - If this is not possible, prior to staff members administering any medication, the parents/carers of the child must complete and sign a parental agreement for a school to administer medicine form. - No child will be given any prescription or non-prescription medicines without written parental consent.
 Medicines MUST be in date, labelled, and provided in the original container (except in the case of insulin which may come in a pen or pump) with dosage instructions.
-Medicines which do not meet these criteria will not be administered. - A maximum of four weeks supply of the medication may be provided to the school at one time. - Controlled drugs may only be taken on school premises by the individual (or parent of) to whom they have been prescribed.
+Medicines which do not meet these criteria will not be administered.

+- Paracetamol/Calpol can only be given in exceptional circumstance and can only be administered where parents have given written consent.
+This should not be on a regular basis.
+If a child needs regular medication for pain, then this MUST be prescribed by a GP.
+Staff MUST ensure that the child has not taken paracetamol/Calpol in the previous 6 hours.
+As with all medication in school, two members of staff MUST check the dose and the identity of the child and both MUST sign once administered. - A maximum of four weeks supply of the medication may be provided to the school at one time. - Controlled drugs may only be taken on to school premises by the individual (or parent of) to whom they have been prescribed.
 Controlled drugs must be locked away and the keys readily available and not held personally by members of staff. - A child under 16 should never be given medicine containing aspirin unless prescribed by a doctor.
 Medication, e.g. for pain relief, should never be administered without first checking maximum dosages and when the previous dose was taken. - Any medications left over at the end of the course will be returned to the child's parents. - Written records will be kept of any medication administered to children. - Students will never be prevented from accessing their medication. - If a child refuses to take medicine or carry out a necessary procedure, staff should not force them to do so, but follow the procedure agreed in the individual healthcare plan.
 Parents should be informed so that alternative options can be considered. - Schools cannot be held responsible for side effects that occur when medication is taken correctly.